t-a-bonnet/NRR/README.md

 ## Installation

-To install the NRR library, clone the repository and install the dependencies:
+To install the NRR module, clone the repository and install the dependencies:

 ```bash
 git clone https://github.com/t-a-bonnet/NRR.git